bruce-wmm/HwS/01. 100 Days of Swift/02. iOS - Beginner/016-018. Project 1/README.md

 Challenges - add additional features to StormViewer based on what's been taught so far in the course.

-- [x ] Use Interface Builder to select the text label inside your table view cell and adjust its size to something larger.
+- [x] Use Interface Builder to select the text label inside your table view cell and adjust its size to something larger.
 - [x] In your main table view, show the image names in sorted order, i.e. so "nssl0033.jpg" comes before "nssl0034.jpg".
 - [x] Rather than show image names in the detail title bar, show "Picture X of Y", where Y is the total number of images and X is the picture's postion in the array.

 ## Future Plans

 - Explore performance with larger amounts of data